dotnet/android/Documentation/guides/messages/README.md

 + XA1015: More than one Android Wear project is specified as the paired project.
 It can be at most one.
 + XA1016: Target Wear application's project '{project}' does not specify required 'AndroidManifest' project property.
 + XA1017: Target Wear application's AndroidManifest.xml does not specify required 'package' attribute.
++ XA1018: Specified AndroidManifest file does not exist: {file}.

 ## XA2xxx: Linker